naseeb-helali/secure-vpc-lab/docs/implementation/phase-1/03-bastion-host.md

 ssh-add path\keyname

-These tips are explicitly referenced (pages 24–25).
+These tips are explicitly referenced.

 ## Validation Checklist